Estimation and inference for the Wasserstein distance between mixing measures in topic models

-\begin{assumption} The set $\cA$ is affinely independent. \end{assumption} As discussed in \cref{sec_intro_background} above, in the context of topic models, it is necessary to simultaneously identify the mixing weights $\alpha$ and the mixture components $A_1, \dots, A_K$; for this reason, the conditions for identifiability of topic models (\cref{ass_anchor} in \cref{sec_background_topic_models}) is necessarily \emph{stronger} than \cref{ass_id}.
+In this section, we begin by focusing on a \emph{given} subset $\cA = \{A_1, \dots, A_K\}$ of probability measures on $\cY$, and consider mixtures relative to this subset.
+The following assumption guarantees that, for a mixture $r = \sum_{k=1}^K \alpha_k A_k$, the mixing weights $\alpha = (\alpha_1, \dots, \alpha_k)$ are identifiable. \begin{assumption} The set $\cA$ is affinely independent. \end{assumption} As discussed in \cref{sec_intro_background} above, in the context of topic models, it is necessary to simultaneously identify the mixing weights $\alpha$ and the mixture components $A_1, \dots, A_K$; for this reason, the conditions for identifiability of topic models (\cref{ass_anchor} in \cref{sec_background_topic_models}) is necessarily \emph{stronger} than \cref{ass_id}.
 However, the considerations in this section apply more generally to finite mixtures of distributions on an arbitrary Polish space.
 In the following sections, we will apply the general theory developed here to the particular case of topic models, where the set $\cA$ is unknown and has to be estimated along with the mixing weights.

 We assume that $\cP(\cY)$ is equipped with a metric $d$.
 Our goal is to define a metric based on $d$ and adapted to $\cA$ on the space $\cS = \conv(\cA)$, the set of mixtures arising from the mixing components $A_1, \dots, A_K$.
 That is to say, the metric should retain geometric features of the original metric $d$, while also measuring distances between elements of $\cS$ relative to their unique representation as convex combinations of elements of $\cA$.
 Specifically, to define a new distance $\swd(\cdot, \cdot)$ between elements of $\cS$, we propose that it satisfies two desiderata: